RosettaCommons/documentation/application_documentation/rna/rnp-ddg.md

 As noted in this message, the ΔΔG results are also listed in the `ddG_score.txt` files in each of the run directories.
 The first column in a `ddG_score.txt` specifies the calculated ΔΔG value in kcal/mol.

-Normally, *Step 3* should be repeated 20 times for the top 20 structures from Step 2, and then the final results should be averaged.
+Normally, *Step 3* should be repeated 20 times for the top 20 structures from *Step 2*, and then the final results should be averaged.

 ##See Also